datacarpentry/python-ecology-lesson/_episodes/08-working-with-sql.md

 ---
-title: Accessing SQLite Databases Using Python & Pandas
+title: Accessing SQLite Databases Using Python and Pandas
 teaching: 20
 exercises: 25